simul/simul.github.io/ref/simul/crossplatform.md

 Functions
 ---
 <a name="DrawGrid"></a>
-### void DrawGrid(simul::crossplatform::DeviceContext deviceContext, vec3 centrePos, float square_size, float brightness, int numLines)
+### void DrawGrid(simul::crossplatform::GraphicsDeviceContext deviceContext, vec3 centrePos, float square_size, float brightness, int numLines)
 Draw a horizontal grid in 3D.

 [in,out] deviceContext   Context for the device.